 What kind of runner are you?
 A road runner?
 Trail runner?
 Track star?
 Sidewalk strider?
 A little bit of each?

 There are many ways to answer this question.
 In many cases, the answer has much to do with what surface we are running on.
-While that is certainly a point of personal preference, not all surfaces are created equal, and there are benefits and drawbacks tp each of them.
+While that is certainly a point of personal preference, not all surfaces are created equal.
+There are benefits and drawbacks to each.
 Our feet touch a lot of different surfaces, and it’s important to make sure that you’re picking the best surfaces to run on.

 In this short article, we’ll cover the 10 best running surfaces, including their respective pros and cons, so that you know all the surfaces that might be great for your next run!